SilvaPDaniela/Evaluation-of-survey-designs-for-species-distribution-estimation/README.md

 Script_1_Selection_procedure: Having as input a predicted thinned grid, we start defining the constraints, the minimum distance and the measures for locations selection.
 The points.selection.function() is a loop function for select locations guaranting designs constraints using the measures previous defined.
 The result is a set of alternative designs, each containing the coordinates of the selected locations for each measure.

-Script_2_Assessment_of_selection_measures: Having as input a database of predicted and observed abundance values for a selected benchmark survey, compute the assessment criteria for each alternative design and species through a loop function.
+Script_2_Assessment_of_selection_measures: Having as input a dataset of predicted and observed abundance values for a selected benchmark survey, compute the assessment criteria for each alternative design and species through a loop function.